Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Simulation studies

-To compare the empirical powers, we took $n=80$, $p=1080$.
-For Model 1$^{\rm{(I)}}$, we compared the proposed tests with the ZCX test (Figure \ref{f01}), whereas, for the other four models, we focused on comparing the proposed tests as they maintain the nominal size reasonably well (Figures \ref{f02}-\ref{f05}).
-Figure \ref{f01} shows that the proposed studentized tests and non-studentized test with screening, $\Psi_{\rs,\alpha}$, $\Psi_{\rs,\alpha}^f$ and $\Psi_{\ns,\alpha}^f$, provide non-trivial powers against alternatives with sparse signals ($r=0$) even under the weak signal settings ($\beta=0.01$); in contrast, the ZCX test improves its power as the signal getting dense, which is expected for sum of squares-type statistics.
+To compare the empirical powers, we took $n=80$ and $p=1080$.
+For Model 1$^{\rm{(I)}}$, we compared the proposed tests with the ZCX test (column (a) in Figure \ref{f01}), whereas, for the other two models, we only focused on comparing the four proposed tests as they maintain the nominal size reasonably well and other tests fail in size control.
+Column (a) in Figure \ref{f01} shows that $\Psi_{\rs,\alpha}$, $\Psi_{\rs,\alpha}^f$ and $\Psi_{\ns,\alpha}^f$ provide non-trivial powers against alternatives with sparse signals ($r=0$) even under the weak signal settings ($\beta=0.01$); in contrast, the ZCX test improves its power as the signal getting dense, which is expected for sum of squares-type statistics.
 As the signal strength increases, all tests under consideration gain powers.
 The proposed tests with screening, $\Psi_{\ns,\alpha}^f$ and $\Psi_{\rs,\alpha}^f$, outperform the ZXC test under sparse alternatives ($r=0,0.4$), and their powers are close to that of the ZCX test for dense signals ($r\geq 0.7$).
-From Figures \ref{f02} to \ref{f05}, we observe that the screening procedure substantially improves the power performance of the tests for all settings, which reflects the heuristic discussions and motivations in Section \ref{sec:ps}.
-The proposed non-studentized test with screening $\Psi_{\ns,\alpha}^f$ performs comparably to, or better than, the studentized test without screening $\Psi_{\rs,\alpha}$ under sparse alternatives ($r\leq 0.5$).
+From columns (b) and (c) in Figures \ref{f01}, we observe that the screening procedure substantially improves the power performance of the tests for all settings, which reflects the heuristic discussions and motivations in Section \ref{ps:sec1}.
+The non-studentized test with screening $\Psi_{\ns,\alpha}^f$ performs comparably to, or better than, the studentized test without screening $\Psi_{\rs,\alpha}$ under sparse alternatives ($r\leq 0.5$).
 This suggests that $\Psi_{\ns,\alpha}^f$ is more preferable in practice given its capability in maintaining the nominal significance for small sample size.
-More extensive simulations were carried out for dimensions $p=120$ and $360$, from which the comparisons are in line with the cases reported here.
-It can be further observed that the empirical powers of all the tests increase in $p$.
-These numerical results support our theoretical analysis.
-The additional simulation results are placed in the supplementary material.

-In summary, the numerical results show that the proposed tests, particularly the studentized tests and the non-studentized test with screening, $\Psi_{\rs,\alpha}$, $\Psi_{\rs,\alpha}^f$ and $\Psi_{\ns,\alpha}^f$, outperform the peer tests under sparse alternatives when the covariance structure is non-sparse, in other words, when the dependency is spread.
-The proposed tests are robust against unknown covariance structures and Gaussianity.
-The non-studentized test with screening $\Psi_{\ns,\alpha}^f$ maintains the nominal significance for small sample size and has good powers against sparse alternatives, which is recommended for practical applications with relatively small sample size.
-The studentized tests with screening $\Psi_{\rs,\alpha}^f$ is more powerful and thus is preferable in applications with relatively large samples, such as biomedical research with a large cohort.